tytydraco/yessleep/out/I_lied_because_I_was_lonely_part_2.md

 As the pair slowly returned into the little sliver of light that the fire exit door spat out, I was forced to look away and do my best to contain a scream.

 Danny's jaw swung loosely, like a horrific cradle.
 His eyes rolled as if physically searching for thoughts that simply wouldn't come.
-The worst thing.
-The image that cuts me to my core, even today, was the large red-brown mark that stained the habit's groin area.
+However, what haunts me to my core, even today, was the large red-brown mark that stained the habit's groin area.

 I wish I could tell you that I ran down the hallways screaming awake every other boy, that I searched the school from top to bottom.
 But I can't.
 I wasn't even brave enough to shut the window.

 I cried that night, rocking back and forth on the floor, my head firmly tucked between my knees.

 But to tell you I did absolutely nothing would be a lie too.
 The next day, as I walked to class, I tried to visualise where the fire exit door was.
 Where the door should have been, was Brother James' home economic class, a large room with no windows, let alone a fire exit door.
 As I creaked the door open, my eyes followed the coloured posters along the wall, trying to spot where the door should have been.